cloudfoundry/docs-bosh/content/prefix-delegation-networks.md

     reserved:
     - 10.0.1.0 - 10.0.1.3
     cloud_properties:
-      subnet: subnet-def456
+      subnet: subnet-abc123
       security_groups: [sg-xyz789]
 ```

 ### Deployment Manifest

-Since prefix delegation networks cannot be used by BOSH for its own communication, you must attach a secondary network (IPv4 or IPv6) for BOSH management.
-Use the `nic_group` parameter to bind both networks to the same network interface.
+In your deployment manifest, reference both networks as usual.
+BOSH uses the network marked with `default: [dns, gateway]`(see [Multi-homed VMs](networks.md#multi-homed)) for management communication.
+The prefix delegation network provides the delegated prefix for container workloads.

+While it's recommended to use `nic_group` to bind both networks to the same NIC for efficiency, it's optional.
+Without `nic_group`, each network will be attached to a separate NIC.

 **IPv6 Example:**